Louai-Abdelsalam/safe-settings/.github/README.md

-# Instructions to Upgrade Safe-Settings to a New Version
+# Instructions to Upgrade & Deploy Safe-Settings to a New Version

 1. Sync this fork's `main-enterprise` branch with the original repo's `main-enterprise` branch at the commit that matches the version you'd like to upgrade to.